Multilingual Event Linking to Wikidata: Modeling

-\textbf{BM25:} is a commonly used tf-idf based ranking function in information retrieval systems.
-Its found to be a competitive baseline for entity linking.
-We explore three variants of BM25, the original BM25Okapi \cite{Robertson1994OkapiAT}, BM25+ \cite{lv2011lower} and BM25L \cite{lv2011documents}.
-In our experiments, we use the open-source implementation of \citet{rank_bm25}.\footnote{To tokenize text across the 44 languages, we used bert-base-multilingual-uncased tokenizer from Huggingface.} We use the mention as our query and the event descriptions as our documents.
-Since BM25 is a bag-of-words method, we only use in the multilingual task with same source and target languages.
+BM25 is a commonly used tf-idf based ranking function and a competitive baseline for entity linking.
+We explore three variants of BM25, BM25Okapi \cite{Robertson1994OkapiAT}, BM25+ \cite{lv2011lower} and BM25L \cite{lv2011documents}.
+We use the implementation of \citet{rank_bm25} with mention as query and event description as documents.\footnote{To tokenize text across the 44 languages, we used bert-base-multilingual-uncased tokenizer from Huggingface.} Since BM25 is a bag-of-words method, we only use in the multilingual task.
 To create the documents, we use the concatenation of title and description of events.
 For the query, we experiment with increasing context window sizes of 8, 16, 32, 64 and 128 along with a mention-only baseline.